 Please be aware that the DBF does not regulate all financial institutions doing business in Georgia.
 Specifically, we do not regulate national banks (examples: Bank of America, Wells Fargo, Chase, Citibank, PNC) or federal credit unions, whether operating in Georgia or elsewhere.

-In addition to Georgia state-chartered financial institutions, the DBF has regulatory and/or licensing authority over mortgage brokers, lenders and processors, mortgage loan originators, check cashers, sellers-issuers of payment instruments, money transmitters, international banking organizations, and bank holding companies conducting business in Georgia.
+In addition to Georgia state-chartered financial institutions, the DBF has regulatory and/or licensing authority over mortgage brokers, lenders, processors, mortgage loan originators, check cashers, sellers-issuers of payment instruments, money transmitters, international banking organizations, and bank holding companies conducting business in Georgia.

 The DBF is accredited through the Conference of State Bank Supervisors (CSBS) and the National Association of State Credit Union Supervisors (NASCUS).
 Both of these accreditation programs provide an opportunity and a system for state regulatory agencies to identify opportunities for efficiencies as well as best practices from our state banking and credit union department colleagues across the country.